Live Life on the Edge.....

 The Outer Hebrides offers a full range of events and activities throughout the year.
 Whether your idea of the perfect holiday is to absorb the peaceful tranquillity and natural beauty of the Island countryside; or indulge in rock climbing, cruising on the open water or high adrenalin sports.

-Whatever you would like your day trip to consist of, perhaps to take in some sea angling or to allow you to explore remote stretches of coastline at leisure, St Kilda Cruises are happy to cater to your group needs from family celebrations and corporate entertaining to societies and club outings.
-Although St Kilda is their main destination, they will visit other islands throughout the year by request.
-Destinations include:
+Based on the Isle of Harris in the Outer Hebrides of Scotland, Kilda Cruises provides a fast and comfortable day trip service with St Kilda as their main destination and other outlying islands by request.
+Whatever you would like your day trip to consist of, perhaps to take in some sea angling or to allow you to explore remote stretches of coastline at leisure, Kilda Cruises are happy to cater to your group needs from family celebrations and corporate entertaining to societies and club outings.
+Kilda cruises also offer trip to other Hebridean islands throughout the year by request.
+Destinations include: Shiant Isles, Flannan Isles, Rona and Monach Isles.

 The Outer Hebrides is a game angler’s dream location and one that will fill you with all the emotions and all the pleasures associated with this wonderful and rewarding sport.
 Whether you are a solitary angler, form part of a larger group or are simply looking for a tranquil family vacation, the Outer Hebrides has it all – namely, some of the best summer salmon and trout fishing in Europe amidst spectacular scenery.